 Cats change significantly in their physical appearance, maturity, and temperament during their growth process.
-And as a cat owner, it helps to know about all the changes your cat goes through.
+And as a cat guardian, it helps to know about all the changes your cat goes through.

 Cats go through different stages of growth, from when they are kittens to when they become adult felines.
 Knowing about cats’ different developmental stages is essential to understand their needs during each phase better.

-New cat parents often ask how long it takes for kittens to become adult cats and how big they are.
+New cat guardians often ask how long it takes for kittens to become adult cats and how big they are going to grow.
 This article will answer questions like when cats stop growing and become adults.

 Let’s begin!